Opened on the Arbroath and Forfar Railway.

 This was a two platform station with staggered platforms.
 A mineral line ran from the north end of the station to the west to serve Leysmill Quarry.

 The northbound platform was slightly south of the southbound platform, the platforms separated by a level crossing.
 There was a footbridge.
 Goods facilities were at the north end.
+The signal box was on the northbound platform alongside the level crossing.

 A station building remains, in use as a house.